AndreyNevolin/wtmlib/README.md

 2. whether TSC values measured successively on same/different CPUs monotonically increase.
 The idea behind this estimation is the following.
 Assume several CPUs.
 Assume next that they have synchronized clocks ticking at the same pace.
-If someone measures time on one of those CPUs and then repeats this operation - on arbitrary of the CPUs - then the second time value must be bigger than the first one.
+If someone measures time on one of those CPUs and then measures time again - on arbitrary of the CPUs - then the second time value must be bigger than the first one.

     If `N` CPUs are available to the process, then clock synchronicity across the CPUs can